Statelessness: Brunei

 Many stateless permanent residents live in Brunei.
 Most have lived on Bruneian soil for generations, but Bruneian nationality is governed by the policy of jus sanguinis; the right to hold it comes from blood ties.
 The government of Brunei has made obtaining citizenship possible, albeit difficult, for stateless persons who have inhabited Brunei for many generations.
 Requirements include rigorous tests in Malay culture, customs, and language.
 Stateless permanent residents of Brunei are given an International Certificate of Identity, which allows them to travel overseas.
 The majority of Brunei's Chinese and Indians are permanent residents who are stateless.

 Holders of International Certificates of Identity can enter Germany and Hungary visa-free for a maximum of 90 days within a 180-day period.
 In the case of Germany, in theory, for an individual to benefit from the visa exemption, the ICI must be issued under the terms of the 1954 Convention Relating to the Status of Stateless Persons, and it must contain an authorization to return to Brunei with a sufficiently long period of validity.

 Brunei is a signatory to the 1959 Declaration of the Rights of the Child, which states that "the child shall be entitled from his birth to a name and a nationality", but it does not currently follow the guidelines of the convention.
 The Sultan of Brunei has announced changes that may expedite the process by which stateless persons with permanent residence status sit for citizenship exams.

 Canada

-An amendment to the Canadian Citizenship Act (S.C.
+An amendment to the Canadian Citizenship Act, 1976 (S.C.
 2008, c.
 14, previously Bill C-37) came into effect on April 17, 2009, and changed the rules for the acquisition of foreign-born Canadian citizenship.
-Individuals born outside Canada can now become Canadian citizens by descent only if at least one of their parents was either a native-born citizen or a naturalised citizen of Canada.
+Individuals born outside Canada could become Canadian citizens by descent only if at least one of their parents was either a native-born citizen or a naturalised citizen of Canada.

-The new law limits citizenship by descent to one generation born outside Canada.
-All individuals born within one generation of the native-born or naturalised citizen parent are automatically recognised as Canadian citizens, but second-generation descendants born abroad are no longer citizens of Canada at birth, and such individuals might be stateless if they have no claim to any other citizenship.
-Since the passage of Bill C-37, this situation has already occurred at least twice:
+The 2009 law limited citizenship by descent to one generation born outside Canada.
+All individuals born within one generation of the native-born or naturalised citizen parent were automatically recognised as Canadian citizens, but second-generation descendants born abroad were no longer citizens of Canada at birth, and such individuals might have been stateless if they have no claim to any other citizenship.
+Since the 2009 changes, this situation occurred at least twice: